-If symptoms return (recur) most nights, it may help to go to bed with an empty, dry stomach.
+If symptoms return on most nights, it may help to go to bed with an empty, dry stomach.
 To do this, don't eat in the last three hours before bedtime and don't drink in the last two hours before bedtime.
-If you raise the head of the bed by 10-15 cms (with books under the bed's legs), this will help gravity to keep acid from refluxing into the gullet (oesophagus).
+If you raise the head of the bed by 10-15 cms (with sturdy blocks or bricks under the bed's legs), this will help gravity to keep acid from refluxing into the gullet (oesophagus).

 Consider any medicines that you are taking

 Some medicines may make symptoms worse.
 It is unlikely that pregnant women would be taking any of these medicines, but check with your doctor if you think medication you are on could be making your symptoms worse.

 Is there any medication for dyspepsia of pregnancy?